In advance of Time magazine's Person of the Year choice being revealed on

 The following exchange was aired on the December 15 Today show:

 MEREDITH VIEIRA: So who had the biggest impact on 2009?
-We're gonna reveal Time magazine's Person of the Year, live tomorrow on Today.-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+We're gonna reveal Time magazine's Person of the Year, live tomorrow on Today.

 MATT LAUER: We gave you the seven contenders on Monday, and asked you to weigh in on-line.
 Here are the results as you can see.
 Steve Jobs leading the way with 49 percent.
 President Obama in second with 20 percent, followed by General Stanley McChrystal with 11 percent.
 The rest of the top seven are there.